-Currently the Grocery Code has a defined list of products that are considered to be 'groceries'.
+Currently the Grocery Code has a defined list of products that are considered to be 'groceries' 25.
 Only suppliers of these products are covered by the Grocery Code.
 The current definition encompasses most products sold within supermarkets, with the notable exception of alcoholic beverages.

 Alcoholic beverages sold by retailers are generally stocked in store or in bottle shops adjacent to the retailer's grocery business.
 They may be bought by a separate business unit but the same levels of concentration can be observed in these retailing businesses as in the broader food and grocery sector.
 For example, the bottle shop lines of Coles and Woolworths are estimated to account for over 60 per cent of the domestic retail sale of liquor in 2017-18.
 This concentration is expected to increase, as Coles and Woolworths continue to expand their store networks.
+The same levels of concentration is expected to increase, as Coles and Woolworths continue to expand their store networks.